When will the scholarship funds be available?

 What does “last dollar scholarship” mean?

-It means that the Say Yes scholarship will cover the remaining balance of a student’s tuition costs after state, federal, and/or institutional grants and scholarships have been applied.
+It means that the Say Yes scholarship will cover the remaining balance or a portion of the remaining balance, based on eligibility of a student’s tuition costs after state, federal, and/or tuition specific institutional grants and scholarships have been applied.

 What are the income requirements for the Buffalo Say Yes Tuition Scholarship?